 We’ve added CodeMirror support to all text editors!
 CodeMirror adds line numbering, Syntax Highlighting, Error Checking, and Auto-completion.
 We’ve also eliminated the need to replace PHP tags with our divi_php tags

-echo 'Now you can insert PHP tags directly into the editors'; ?> [divi_php] echo 'These tags are no longer needed, but still supported'; [/divi_php]
+<?php echo 'Now you can insert PHP tags directly into the editors'; ?> [divi_php] echo 'These tags are no longer needed, but still supported'; [/divi_php]

 The old tags will still work so there is no need to edit existing custom modules.
 Moving forward, you can now simply use native PHP tags.